IOdissey/apriltag/readme.md

 * no multithreading (consequence of the previous point)

 # Example
 All example is require opencv.
 Ros example is require roscpp.
+Raspicam example is require [aspicam library](https://github.com/cedricve/raspicam).
 * example/camera
 * example/ros
+* example/raspicam